felias-fogg/SoftI2CMaster/README.md

 <code>I2C\_FASTMODE</code>!).
 This can help to make the communication
 more reliable.

-    #define I2C_BUFFER_LENGTH 32
-Some I2C device rx data more then 32 byte, you can use this definition and increase value.

 I have measured the maximal bus frequency under different processor speeds.
 The results are displayed in the following table.
 The left value is with <code>I2C\_TIMEOUT</code> and
 <code>I2C\_PULLUP</code> disabled.
 The right value is the bus
 frequency with both options enabled.
-Note also that there is a high clock jitter (roughly 10-15%) because the clock is implemented by delay loops.
+Note that there is a high clock jitter (roughly 10-15%) because the clock is implemented by delay loops.
 This is not a problem for the I2C bus, though.
 However, the throughput might be lower than one would expect from the numbers in